billy1arm/Test/Readme2.md

   Mangos API, you should install [Doxygen][49].

-<br>MaNGOS has a small, but extremely friendly and helpful community managed by MadMax and Antz.
-Any trolling or unpleasantness is swiftly dealt with !!
+<br>We have a small, but extremely friendly and helpful community managed by MadMax and Antz.
+<br>Any trolling or unpleasantness is swiftly dealt with !!
 - Our discord/forum motto is "Be nice or Be somewhere else"

 **Official Website**